badr-komutel/badr-komutel/README.md

-- 👋 Hi, I’m @Badr Jbai from komutel and this is an evaluation test
+- 👋 Hi, I’m Badr Jbaï from komutel and this is an evaluation test
-- 👀 I’m Looking to hire Coop Students (Alternant) ...
+- 👀 I’m Looking to hire Coop Students from ESPRIT university (Alternant) ...
 - 🌱 I’m currious about how you code ...
 - 💞️ I’m looking to collaborate with you ...
 - 📫 Assignment details will follow: